Digging deeperPlant Library

 An elegant display of white flowers atop fragrant evergreen leaves; tends to hold the white color longer and deadheading will lengthen bloom period; a vigorous grower great for the front of borders and containers

 St. Ola Cranesbill has masses of beautiful white flowers at the ends of the stems from late spring to late summer, which are most effective when planted in groupings.
 Its deeply cut lobed palmate leaves are dark green in color.
-As an added bonus, the foliage turns a gorgeous indian red in the fall.
-The fruit is not ornamentally significant.
+As an added bonus, the foliage turns a gorgeous antique red in the fall.

 St. Ola Cranesbill is an herbaceous perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.